Discovering Costa Brava: Tossa de Mar

 You can also take the hiking route up the hills if you’re in for more stunning views of the sea and the coastline.

 For beach lovers, my favourite spot was definitely the small bay hugged by the rocks, but there’s also a large beach area with all sorts of offers for fun sea activities and lockers to store your valuable stuff.

 Don’t forget your snorkeling equipment!
 We forgot it home and regretted after seeing all the other people having so much fun and boasting about what they saw underwater…

 Where to eat?

-Hmm!
-There are TONS of options everywhere and it would have been a pain in the butt to choose one for our lunch hadn’t we bumped into La Lluna, a small restaurant with a cute terrace in the medieval area.
+There are many options and it would have been a pain in the butt to choose one for our lunch hadn’t we bumped into La Lluna, a small restaurant with a cute terrace in the medieval area.
 We stopped here for coffee when we arrived in the morning and we happily returned in the afternoon for their delicious tapas and refreshing tinto de verano.

 During lunch, clouds gathered up quickly and showered us with a rain while we were enjoying our drinks.
 Once it passed, we spent the rest of the day discovering cute hidden alleys up the hills of the old town, until it was time to take the bus back to Barcelona.